 20, invalid command parameter

-For the option, the storage unit that is specified in the policy must be unique to your Windows media servers.
-If the storage unit is also available on a UNIX media server, the snapshot job cannot succeed.
+For the option, the storage unit that is specified in the policy must be unique to your media servers.
+If the storage unit is also available on another media server, the snapshot job cannot succeed.

 156, snapshot error encountered